progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Some people refer to the branching model in Git as its “killer feature”  , and it certainly sets Git apart in the VCS community.
 Why is it so special?
 The way Git branches is incredibly lightweight, making branching operations nearly instantaneous and switching back and forth between branches generally just as fast.
 Unlike many other VCSs, Git encourages a workflow that branches and merges often, even multiple times in a day.
 Understanding and mastering this feature gives you a powerful and unique tool and can literally change the way that you develop.-->

-Manche Leute bezeichnen Gits Branching-Modell als dessen "Killer-Feature", was Git zweifellos von dem Rest der VCS-Community abhebt.
+Manche Leute bezeichnen Gits Branching-Modell als dessen „Killer-Feature“, was Git zweifellos von dem Rest der VCS-Community abhebt.
 Aber was macht es so besonders?
 Die Art und Weise, wie Git Branches behandelt, ist unglaublich leichtfüßig.
 Dies führt dazu, dass nahezu jede Branch-Operation verzögerungsfrei ausgeführt wird.
 Auch das Hin- und Herschalten zwischen einzelnen Entwicklungszweigen läuft genauso schnell ab.
-Im Gegensatz zu anderen VCS ermutigt Git zu einer Arbeitsweise mit häufigem Branching und Merging - oft mehrmals am Tag.
+Im Gegensatz zu anderen VCS ermutigt Git zu einer Arbeitsweise mit häufigem Branching und Merging – oft mehrmals am Tag.
 Die Branching-Funktion zu verstehen und zu meistern gibt Dir ein mächtiges und einmaliges Werkzeug an die Hand und kann Deine Art zu entwickeln buchstäblich verändern.

 <!--## What a Branch Is ##-->
 ## Was ist ein Branch? ##